stephen-soltesz/alertmanager-github-receiver/README.md

  * Silences apply to individual alerts.
  * AM will automatically resolve an alert if there's not another notification from prometheus (or another alert source).

+ * Issues created from alerts that we want to silence (b/c we won't resolve them), must be manually closed on github.